nauphone/ServerAccess/README.rst

     ftp=gftp  ftp://anonymous@{host}:{port}

-Supported templates are the same as in "Terminal launcher" section.
+Supported placeholders are the same as in "Terminal launcher" section.

+**Important**: please do not forget about double whitespace between launcher options!

 Web browser launcher
 --------------------